-Leipzig is a small city in the state of Saxony in Germany, less than couple of hours by road from Berlin.
+Leipzig is a small city in the state of Saxony in Germany, less than a couple of hours by road from Berlin.
 It is a city known for its musicians over the ages with museums and music festivals dedicated to them around the year.
-To me, this was a first that the whole city is organized around its musicians and their music – literally.
+To me, this was the first that the whole city is organized around its musicians and their music – literally.

-Leipzig Germany – City that Celebrates Music.
+Leipzig Germany – City that Celebrates Music

-St Nicholas Church.
+St Nicholas Church

 Like most European cities, modern art installations can be seen everywhere in the streets of the city.
 Including one that fulfills your wish when you touch its huge metallic shoe.
-It was summer time when I was there.
+It was summertime when I was there.
 There was music being played in many places, by local as well as visiting musicians.
 St Thomas’s church is the place where the musical legacy of the city began.
-Bach, one of its most famous name was associated with this church.
+Bach, one of its most famous names was associated with this church.
 19th CE musician Richard Wagner’s monument has a small figure of his with a huge shadow behind him.

-- Bastei Rocks of Saxon, Switzerland.
+Bastei Rocks of Saxon, Switzerland

-- Admiring the Meissen Porcelain.
+Admiring the Meissen Porcelain

-- Panometer Dresden – Recreating The Dresden of 1756.
+Panometer Dresden – Recreating The Dresden of 1756

-- Spinnerei Leipzig – From Cotton To Culture.
+Spinnerei – From Cotton To Culture

-- Malgorzata Chodakowska: Sculpting Wine.
+Malgorzata Chodakowska: Sculpting Wine

-- Volkswagen Transparent Factory, Dresden.
+Volkswagen Transparent Factory, Dresden